 The pay is via Paypal, and it’s worth noting that payment won’t come through individually for each shop, but all lumped in together.

-You get preference for jobs if you have worked for Intellishop before, have a high shopper rating, do not have any flake or cancel citations, have hero citations, have a Gold or Silver certification, or have registered as IC Pro.
+You get preference for mystery shopping jobs if you have worked for Intellishop before, have a high shopper rating, don’t have any flake or cancel citations, and a few more things.

 To sign up, you need to:

 - On the Mystery Shopping Services page, click on the top header that says ‘Shoppers’ and then the drop-down line which says ‘Become a Shopper’